1935 Salvadoran presidential election

 Presidential elections were held in El Salvador between 13 and 15 January 1935.
-General Maximiliano Hernández Martínez was the only candidate and was elected unopposed with 329,555 votes.
+Brigadier General Maximiliano Hernández Martínez was the only candidate and was elected unopposed with 329,555 votes.

 In December 1931, the Armed Forces of El Salvador overthrew President Arturo Araujo and Martínez (Araujo's vice president) became El Salvador's provisional president.
 The United States did not recognize Martínez's presidency as the coup that brought him to power violated the 1923 Central American Treaty of Peace and Amity.
 In 1933, Martínez announced he would run for president in 1935 and resigned from the presidency in late 1934 to be constitutionally eligible to participate in the election.
 Martínez's government arrested or exiled potential opponents.
 He won the election unanimously and became President on 1 March 1935.
 The United States subsequently recognized Martínez's government and he ruled until 1944.

 Background

-On 2 December 1931, the Armed Forces of El Salvador (FAES) overthrew President Arturo Araujo in a coup d'état and installed General Maximiliano Hernández Martínez (Araujo's vice president) as the country's provisional president.
+On 2 December 1931, the Armed Forces of El Salvador (FAES) overthrew President Arturo Araujo in a coup d'état and installed Brigadier General Maximiliano Hernández Martínez (Araujo's vice president) as the country's provisional president.
 In January 1932, Martínez suppressed a rebellion in western El Salvador, killing between 10,000 and 40,000 people.
 The event, known as La Matanza, solidified Martínez's control of the Salvadoran government.
 On 8 June 1932, Martínez announced that he would serve out Araujo's 1931–1935 presidential term.

 The United States refused to recognize Martínez as the president of El Salvador, due to the 1931 coup violating the 1923 Central American Treaty of Peace and Amity.
 Martínez sought a temporary successor to replace him while Martínez won an election to satisfy the terms of the treaty and acquire American recognition.
-In mid 1932, Martínez selected Colonel Fidel Cristiano Garay as his first presidential designate (legal successor) but later chose General Andrés Ignacio Menéndez after police chief Colonel Osmín Aguirre y Salinas threatened to revolt.
+In mid 1932, Martínez selected Colonel Fidel Cristiano Garay as his first presidential designate (legal successor) but later chose Brigadier General Andrés Ignacio Menéndez after police chief Colonel Osmín Aguirre y Salinas threatened to revolt.